 Project permissions are configured within an individual Project, and are distinct from Loopio-wide permissions (which are configured in Admin).

 Note: Platform-wide permissions will override Project-specific permissions.
-This means that Users with Platform-wide Projects, Full Access permissions will have the same power as a Project Admin, even if they are designated as an Assignee or Collaborator within a Project.
+This means that Users with Platform-wide Projects, Full Access (Level 3) permissions will have the same power as a Project Admin, and cannot be added as an Assignee or Collaborator within a specific Project.

 What Are the Project-Specific Permission Levels, and What Do They Mean?